-Looking for a Sperm Donor
+Looking for a Sperm Donor in the UK: Your Complete Guide

 image representing the process of looking for a sperm donor.
 The scene features a person browsing profiles or information about sperm donors on web

-Looking for a Sperm Donor? – whether for free or in exchange for money – helps couples and individuals to conceive every day in the UK.
-Those in need for a donation have different profiles.
+Those in need of a donation have different profiles.
 They can be couples experiencing fertility issues, lesbian couples or singles who wish to have a baby on their own.

-Looking for a Sperm Donor in UK?
+Looking for a Sperm Donor in the UK: Your Options

 If you are looking for a sperm donor, you have different options.
 You can, for instance, select a UK paid sperm donor from a fertility clinic.
 One of the advantages of choosing this channel is that their donors undergo all sorts of tests to ensure that they are free of any infectious or sexually transmitted diseases, that they won’t pass on any genetic disorders and that their sperm is healthy.